Skip to main content

 Reference something specific from your last interaction — the proposal you sent, the date you spoke, or the question you left open.
 'Following up on the Q3 proposal from Tuesday' outperforms 'Just checking in' because it triggers a specific memory.
 Keep it under 50 characters so it displays fully on mobile.

-does changing the urgency level actually make a difference to the subject line wording
+does changing the urgency level actually change the subject line wording

 can I use these subject lines for bulk email marketing campaigns